SmartTokenLabs/interview-tests/advanced-chrome-ext-developer/README.md

 # Test excersise for Advanced Javascript / Chrome ext Developer

 The following exercise is to create a token gated Chrome Extension experience.
-The core concept is that a game is loaded with a single view, and the end user can unlock content as their progress which is provided by the Chrome Extension (some content is shared and some is hidden).
+The concept is that a game is loaded with a single view and the end user will unlock content as they progress.

 ## Part 1 - Create the Chrome Extension and set up working code example